sliding glass doors used to maximise light into a restaurant

 minimal windows® sliding glass doors were installed onto a restaurants extension.
 The slim framing and large glass facades maximise natural light and views.

 minimal windows® sliding glass doors were installed onto this extension on a restaurants front elevation.
 One of the popular features of minimal windows sliding glass doors is the slim 21mm framing.
 The slim framing, matched with a large glass panel, allows the greatest amount of natural light to pass through into the restaurant throughout the day, reducing the need for internal lighting.

 These floor-to-ceiling glass facades allow those walking past to see what the restaurant is like inside which could entice them to go in.
 These facades also allow the customers and workers to enjoy the views of the surrounding area throughout the day.

-These slim framed sliding doors have been powder coated dark grey/black to create a contrast with the surrounding white building.
-This colour choice also adds a contemporary addition to a traditional looking building.
+By using a dark grey colour for the aluminium frames, the slim framed sliding doors contrast stunningly with the surrounding white building.
+This colour choice also adds a contemporary addition to a traditional style building.

-Installing an open corner with sliding glass doors maximises natural light intake as well as views of the surrounding areas.
-This increase in light and views is possible due to the slim 21mm sightline which reduces any obstructions.
-These frames, combined with large glass facades enhance natural light and views of your garden or surrounding area.
+Floor to ceiling glazing maximises natural light intake as well as views of the surrounding areas.
+This increase in light and views is aided by the slim 21mm sightline which causes minimal obstruction.